funduval/istvan-G9/README.md

 `mongodb://test-user:t35tpw0rd@ds229878.mlab.com:29878/funda-test
 `

->The above mongo db instance works in the app, without the need for a docker build.
+>The above mongo db instance works in the app.

 ### It Works On My Machine